andock/build/README.md

 Handling .gitignore
 ----------------

-You can mark parts in your .gitignore files with "BEGIN REMOVE ANDOCK-CI" --- END REMOVE ANDOCK-CI. andock will remove that blocks before it will be commited to target repository
+You can mark parts in your .gitignore files with "BEGIN REMOVE ANDOCK" --- END REMOVE ANDOCK-CI. andock will remove that blocks before it will be commited to target repository